RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-03-28-git-resources.md

 This blog is a simple guide for getting started with Git and it has translations in a few other languages:
 * [Git - the simple guide](https://rogerdudler.github.io/git-guide/)

-This blog is also introductory, however it has also screenshots for visualization purposes and ease of understanding:
+This blog is also introductory, however it also has screenshots to ease understanding:
 * [Hello world](https://guides.github.com/activities/hello-world/)

-This blog is from the The GitHub Training Team, besides introduction to Git, it also covers introduction to GitHub Pages:
+This blog is from the The GitHub Training Team, it provides an introduction to both Git and Github Pages:
 * [The GitHub training team](https://lab.github.com/githubtraining/introduction-to-github)

-This blog has columns for different level users, such as beginners, intermediate and advanced:
+This blog covers many common git topics which it categorises by experience level, from beginners to advanced:
 * [Git ready](http://gitready.com/)

 This blog explores how Git commands affect the structure of a repository.
 You can try commands from your browser: